afridarahman38/API_Testing_RestfulBooker_Postman/README.md

 # API Testing with Postman and Report Generation using Newman

 ## Overview
-This project demonstrates API testing using Postman for the RestfulBooker API.
-It includes a collection of API requests in Postman and utilizes Newman, the command-line collection runner for Postman, to generate detailed reports.
+The project aimed to conduct comprehensive API testing for a web application using Postman and Newman, ensuring functionality, reliability, and performance.
+Key steps included API endpoint identification, collection creation, environment setup, data-driven testing, authorization testing, and automation.

 ## Prerequisites
 Postman: Ensure that you have Postman installed on your machine.
 You can download it from [Postman's official website](https://www.postman.com/downloads/)